MukurtuCMS/mukurtudocs/docs/source/migration/03Pre-Migration.md

 ![pre-migration-cache-clear](../embeds/pre-migration-cache-clear.png)

 The report should automatically update as you complete the activities below.
-If the report summary does not automatically update, re-run report and clear caches as shown above.
+If the report summary does not automatically update, re-run the report and clear caches as shown above.

 ## Resolve pre-migration activities